 Plainridge Casino’s Caught In Between

-Plainridge Park Casino and Raceway could the biggest loser.
-This quaint first Massachusetts casino in Plainville Massachusetts opened in 2015.
+Plainridge Park Casino and Raceway could be the biggest loser.
+This quaint first Massachusetts casino in Plainville, Massachusetts, opened in 2015.
 Penn National has been building loyal patrons ever since, slowly increasing revenue to surrounding communities and the Bay State.
-Plainridge has one glaring problem – its slots only, and has no hotel.
+Plainridge has one glaring problem – its slots only and has no hotel.
 And they are surrounded by competition.
 Twin River Casino & Hotel is ten minutes away with over twice the slots, tons of table games, and more dining options.
 Remember, they also have legalized sports betting.

 How will Plainridge survive?
-The Massachusetts Gaming Commission must change the original gaming rules so it can expand, include table games, and add a hotel.
+The Massachusetts Gaming Commission must change the original gaming rules to expand, including table games and a hotel.
 However, it doesn’t look to happen soon.
 Let’s hope that this Plainville Property hangs until then.

 The Race to more Sports Betting